-This quick and easy Cannellini bean salad is healthy, delicious and full of flavor!
-This crowd pleasing salad is perfect for potlucks, parties, lunches and weeknight dinners!
+This quick and easy Cannellini Bean Salad is healthy, delicious and full of flavor!
+Chock-full of buttery beans, crisp fresh veggies, peppery arugula and crunchy croutons, this crowd-pleasing white bean salad is anything but boring or bland!
+It’s the perfect cold salad for any occasion – from potlucks and holiday parties, to work lunches and fast weeknight dinners!
 (Healthy, Vegetarian)

 Tender, creamy white beans, crunchy celery and pungent shallots tossed in a silky, creamy, tangy lemon parmesan vinaigrette.
 Served on a bed of peppery arugula and sprinkled with delicate chives; golden brown, Italian seasoned homemade croutons and crispy, thinly sliced radishes, this cannellini bean salad is next level delicious!